How to maintain dryer vent

 How do I know if my dryer vent needs cleaning?

-Signs that your dryer vent needs cleaning include longer drying times, excess lint buildup around the vent, or a decrease in airflow from the vent.
+Signs your dryer vent needs cleaning include longer drying times, excess lint buildup, or the vent flap not opening properly.

 Connect with certified professionals in your area